TedHusted/awake/awake.md/awake.md

 	Host: Perhaps we’ll find Ally standing in front of a brick wall some time soon on “Open Mike” night at the Autopsy Club — where laughter is always the last sound you hear.”

-	The screen shifts to an operating room, with a patient, presumably “Mike”, splayed under a sheet.
+	The scene shifts to an operating room.
+A patient is splayed under a sheet  —presumably, “Mike”.

 	###